CharlesEnsah/github-basics-bsem1201f/README.md

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this software in accordance with the terms of the MIT License.
+Copyright (c) 2026 Lisa Kadija Abass Wurie, Charles Nyakeh Ensah, and Donald Sheku.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and its associated documentation files to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the conditions of the MIT License.

+See the **LICENSE** file for the complete license text.
 ---

 ## Authors